catraco/time-manager/README.md

 </p>

 - # Time Manager
--  Flexible application to manage your time and daily tasks for more productivity and efficiency.
+- Application to manage your time and daily tasks for more productivity and efficiency.
 -  Hosting by github.

 <br>